arvinloh/SAMMY/README.md

 # This is a website dedicated to showcase the Impact of Robots in Public Spaces

 The website is coded in React, Next.js, and CSS.
-It is hosted on Vercel. \n
+It is hosted on Vercel.

 ### Installation